FREE SHIPPING ON MOST ORDERS OVER $199

 Rotary Screw Compressor

-A compressor which utilizes two intermeshing helical rotors to trap a volume of air, then compress it to a higher pressure.
-Rotary screw compressors can be run at lower temperatures for 24 hours per day, 365 days a year.
+A compressor which utilizes two intermeshing helical rotors to trap a volume of air, then compress it from one end of the rotors to the other.

 Safety valve